Residents Recycling WEEE for FREE

 What about all the other types of waste accumulated in homes?
 As the year moves along Recycle IT want to encourage householders, families and children to think about the actions they can take to recycle more old or unwanted or stuff around your home.
 This can include books, clothes, games, batteries, phones and toys; the list is endless.

 Recycle IT have a focus on recylcing old, once loved and waste electrical and electronic equipment (WEEE).
 If your cooker, hobs or battery operated toys, radio or phone is broken or surplus to requirements what do you do?
 Do you leave them to gather dust in the cupboard, attic or garden shed or do you add them to the weekly rubbish? (out of sight, out of mind) Why not consider recycling now!

 Many of us simply don’t realize that items with a plug or battery can be reused, re-purposed or recycled.
-So if your laptop has lost its memory or your washing machine just washed its last T-shirt you might think about recycling.
+So if your TV’s, monitors, laptops or a washing machine which has washed its last T-shirt you might think about recycling.

 12 Reasons to avail of Free WEEE Recycle